Q5: The ground state energy of the hydrogen atom is –13.6 eV. What are the kinetic and potential energies of the

 Everything in the universe is composed of atoms.
 An atom is the fundamental building block of all matter.
 The Rutherford atomic model was proposed by Ernest Rutherford.
-In this model, the atom is described as a minute, dense, positively charged core called nucleus, around which negatively charged constituents called electrons revolve, much like the planets revolving around the sun.
+In this model, the atom is described as a minute, dense, positively charged core called a nucleus, around which negatively charged constituents called electrons revolve, much like the planets revolving around the sun.

 |NCERT Exemplar for Class 12 Physics Chapter 12|

 |CBSE Notes for Class 12 Physics Chapter 12|

-Chapter 12 is an important chapter as it contains crucial topics of Atomic Physics.
+This chapter is an important one as it contains crucial topics of Atomic Physics.
 All the topics in the chapter are covered in the NCERT Solutions, which makes it easy for students to revise them for the board exam preparation.
-Download the free PDF, if necessary and take a printout to keep handy during the preparation of the term – II exam.
+Download the free PDF and take a printout to keep handy during the preparation for the board exam.

-BYJU’S offers students world-class study materials, atoms Class 12 Physics notes, previous year question papers and sample papers for the benefit of the students.
-Students can also go through NCERT Solutions for other classes, download BYJU’S App to avail all the study materials and feedback about their exam preparation.
+BYJU’S provides world-class study materials, notes, previous years’ question papers and sample papers for the benefit of the students.
+Students can also go through NCERT Solutions for other classes and download BYJU’S – The Learning App to avail all the study materials for their exam preparation.

 12.4 Bohr Model of the Hydrogen Atom (retain only the expression for the radius of nth possible orbit but delete its derivation)

 12.5 The Line Spectra of the Hydrogen Atom (retain only qualitative treatment)